animeshtrivedi/storage-systems-wiki-reading-list/README.md

 ## Welcome to the storage-systems wiki!
-We will collect and grow the reading list for the Storage Systems class (https://animeshtrivedi.github.io/course-stosys/) at VU Amsterdam.
+We will collect and grow the reading list for the Storage Systems class (https://animeshtrivedi.github.io/course-stosys/) at VU Amsterdam. ***All lecture slides are publically available.***

 Hands-on wiki with commands and setup is available here: https://github.com/animeshtrivedi/storage-systems-wiki-reading-list/wiki